LumosO11y/ObservabilityOnboarding/learning/opentelemetry/part5.md

 ## Overview

 In this part you'll learn about more concepts in OpenTelemetry.
 You might already know some of them.
-If you are, you can move on to the next concept.
+If you do, you can move on to the next concept.
 In the end of this part you should feel comfortable with those concepts.

 ## Goals